 - Best Bottom.

 - Real Nappies.

 10. What are the benefits of cloth nappies?

 - They contain no nasty chemicals.

 - Less waste.
-Cloth nappies are more environmentally friendly.
+Cloth nappies are reusable and therefore more environmentally friendly.

 - Cloth nappies are the most cost effective option in the long term.